hannashibata/cargo_storage/README.md

 cargo-07: Updated la mente subpage; increased --gridgap to 3em from 2em; added ul styling in the custom styling for subpages;

-cargo-08: Added home.html; updated custom css for home; deleted main tag from home.html annd increased padding in the frame;
+cargo-08: Added home.html; updated custom css for home; deleted main tag from home.html and typeset the hero section in the home;